Dave-team/Knowledge-base/Health/Excercise principles.md

 - Eat less that you expend = lose weight.
 Your body makes up for the deficit in calories by burning fat.
 Key is to ensure that you lose fat and not also muscle.
 When you eat less, your metabolic rate will slow down and then when you eat more again, you’ll quickly gain the fat back (yo-yo’ing)
 - Eat small, frequent meals.
 Why?
 It increases metabolism (not 100% conclusion on this) but it does ensure that you can control your calorie intake better throughout the day.
 - Use cardio to help burn fat.

+## Become better at bodyweight excercises
+- Increase repetitions / length of sets
+- Do as many sets as you can and increase this volume over time.
+Start with 10-10-10 then 11-10-10 etc.
+- Alternatively, do a high number of sets with low repetitions – e.g. 20 sets of 2 pull-ups You won’t be able to do all exercises from the start – do progression.
+Start off with easy exercises up to a number of reps with perfect form.
+Then you move on until you reach the end goal exercise you want to master
+- When stuck, do alternative exercise or do other progression exercises before coming back